Saw Gerrera: Concept and creation

 Though Saw appears as an animated character in The Clone Wars, that was not the original plan for him.
 On the Star Wars show, Pablo Hidalgo of Lucasfilm's Story Group revealed the character's origin: "He started off before that.
 George Lucas had him in mind for his live-action TV series that was in development, which ultimately never happened, but he found a place to put Saw into a story in Clone Wars."

-Supervising director of The Clone Wars Dave Filoni stated: "We wanted a brother/sister duo on Onderon, and the character Saw was a character that George had already created, and he just wanted to involve and tell a little more about that character.
+Supervising director of The Clone Wars, Dave Filoni, stated: "We wanted a brother/sister duo on Onderon, and the character Saw was a character that George had already created, and he just wanted to involve and tell a little more about that character.
 So in the course of that we created Steela [to be Saw's sister], who would act as a natural foil to Ahsoka."

 Andrew Kishino, who voices Saw in The Clone Wars, said that the character "Has even sort of, embodied in him, that feisty spirit of the Rebellion.
 The take-no-garbage kind of individual.
 He's stoic and strong and brash.
 He's 'that' guy, and it's that kind of strength tempered with Steela's calm, level-headed thinking, that is, to stand up to something that will ultimately become the Empire, absolutely critical and necessary.

-Saw Gerrera's name is a "mnemonic riff" on the name of the Argentinian revolutionary Che Guevara.
-Gerrera is also a heterograph of the Spanish word "guerrera", meaning "female warrior", describing Steela.
+Saw Gerrera's name is a "mnemonic riff" on the name of Argentine Marxist revolutionary Che Guevara.

 Entertainment Weekly revealed the character's appearance in Rogue One on June 22, 2016.
 The film's director, Gareth Edwards, had wanted a character to showcase the more "militant" and "extreme" side of the rebellion.
 Co-producer Kiri Hart suggested using Gerrera, a pre-established character, in this role.
 Gerrera appears significantly older in Rogue One than he did in The Clone Wars, despite the two works taking place only roughly twenty years apart.